The UConn men's basketball team visited President Obama and the White House on Monday, May 16.

 Miller rejoined Coach Jim Calhoun's UConn staff in 2010-11 as Director of Basketball Administration following 17 years of head coaching experience at Connecticut College, Brown University, and the University of Pennsylvania.
-Last year, he moved into the role of fulltime assistant coach and was an integral part of practice work, game strategy, and recruiting.
+Two years ago, he moved into the role of fulltime assistant coach and was an integral part of practice work, game strategy, and recruiting.

 Previous to taking over at Brown, Miller enjoyed a highly-successful span as head coach at Division III Connecticut College.
 In six seasons, beginning in 1993, Miller led Conn College to unprecedented heights, including a 28-1 record, a No. 3 national ranking, and a berth in the Division III Final Four in 1998-99.